Health insurance is mandatory for everyone visiting or living in Germany.

 You can read more about it on the How To Germany Site.
 There is also a good article (German) from Focus about Zusatzversicherung

-Tourist Health Cover (travel to Germany)
+Tourist or Temporary Health Cover

-Tourist needs travel and medical insurance before they can apply for their Visa’s.
+Tourist needs travel and medical insurance before they can apply for their visas.

 Some of the options are your medical aid or a company like TIC.